The top 5 questions you need to ask when partnering with an online shopping program

 5. How much time would it take a staff member to manage this program?

-The answer to this question depends largely on how you chose to manage your program.
-It may take as little as twenty minutes for initial set up and an hour or two of monthly communication to promote the program.
-It can take much more time depending on the service you chose to manage the partnership.
+The answer to this question depends largely on how you choose to manage your program.
+It may take as little as twenty minutes for the initial setup and an hour or two of monthly communication to promote the program.
+It can take much more time depending on the service you choose to manage the partnership.
 You could build your own proprietary program and dedicate a full-time employee to managing it (but we wouldn’t recommend that route).

 The end result is a new way for your charity to reach your financial goal by diversifying your revenue stream.
 It’s the ultimate way to accomplish multiple goals.
 In leaner times, we’re all looking for ways to cross off our to-do lists with efficiency and peace of mind.